What should I expect when I have an eye test at Adelaide City Optometrist?

 - Neuro vision

-I need glasses, but I have no idea what suits me!
+I need glasses, but I have no idea what suits me.
+Help!

 No problem!
 You can start by looking at our Face Shape Guide.
 Additionally, apart from years of experience, our staff go through lots of training sessions to help customers who need advice to choose their perfect pair.

 Mostly, we are trained to look for what size, shape and fit will suit you best, and also to help you choose just the right pair that will complement your lifestyle, personality and look!

 What about the lenses?
 How do I know which lenses I need?

 No stress, we are here to help!
-We are also trained to advise which lenses will best suit your prescription and lifestyle needs, and that will complement your frame choice.
+We are trained to advise which lenses will best suit your prescription and lifestyle needs, and that will complement your frame choice.

 We believe that everyone should enjoy lightweight and thin lenses, that are unbreakable and resistant to scratching.

 Above all, we suggest all lenses to have an anti-reflective coating to cut glare and all of our lenses have UV protection to reduce the harmful effects of UV light.